canada-ca/digital-playbook-guide-numerique/views-vues/agile/en/agile-use-when.md

   "7": Track Record of Success
   "7-a1": Project failure rate for previous projects managed using a waterfall approach is unacceptably high.
   "7-a2": Projects have been delivering successfully with a waterfall approach.
-  "8": Software Development Project
+  "8": Product
-  "8-a1": My project is a software development project.
+  "8-a1": The product is a piece of software with primarily front-end technology.
-  "8-a2": My project is not a software development project.
+  "8-a2": The product is a piece of software which has back-end and front-end technology.
+  "8-a3": The product consists of (equally important) hardware and software components.
+  "8-a4": The product is not software-based.
   "9": Co-location
   "9-a1": My team is co-located (and would benefit from daily scrums to discuss status, roadblocks and input from the product owner).
   "9-a2": My team is not co-located.